stealth-devs/Stealth-SDC-Sem6/README game_art_development.md

 # Stealth-SDC-Sem6
-Illustrator Vector Art has been added
+Illustrator Vector arts files and rendered images.
 1. All animals
 2. Main Menu with GIF